unstoppabledomains/dev-docs/login-with-unstoppable/client-analytics.md

 ## Logged-in User Table

-In the last section of the analytics page, you can view a table of all distinct or current login sessions for this login client.
-These can be sorted by clicking the arrow to the right of each column name.
+In the last section of the analytics page, you can view a table of distinct users for this login client.
+Click the arrows to the right of each column name to sort by column values.

 For more advanced control of the table contents, see the controls to the upper right.